 - Reflecting Our Personality.
 Casey and I both share a strong love of music.
 I wanted our wedding to reflect that wherever I could weave it in without being too “theme wedding”.

 - Love.
-I wanted the day to be a reflection of our love for each other and our love for the friends and family we asked to share the day with us.
+I wanted the day to be a reflection of our love for each other and our love for our friends and family who shared the day with us.

 And I had a final goal that I was a little embarrassed about.
 But it was important to me.

 - I wanted to wear a long white dress.
 I wore a tea-length plain white cotton Laura Ashley dress to my first wedding.
 There are a lot of reasons why that happened, but the bottom line is I always felt cheated out of my princess day.
 I didn’t need a full-fledged princess day, but I wanted a long white dress that was appropriate for a 52-year old woman.
-I also didn’t want to show my arms.
-Nobody wants to see the bare arms of a 52-year old woman.
+Equally important – I didn’t want to show my arms. 🤣

-I created an inspiration Pinterest board, Second Wedding Ideas, to track ideas from Pinterest that met the goals I had for our wedding.
-(It’s possible this started out as a secret board years before I actually met my husband.
-Shhh.)
+I created an inspiration Pinterest board to track ideas from Pinterest that met the goals I had for our wedding.
+You can find it here.

 Our Wedding Invitation

-For example, here’s the pin I finally chose to emulate for our wedding invitation.
+For example, here’s the pin I used as the inspiration for our wedding invitation.